otjrocks/Breakout/README.md

-# breakout
+# Breakout
 ## By: Owen Jennings

 This project implements the game of Breakout with multiple levels.
+This project includes various changes to the original implementation, as highlighted below.

 ### Timeline